EmanuelG-Gaming/EmanuelG-Gaming/README.md

 ### ***Emanuel G or Antumbra***

 ### Basic information
+JS and Java programmer.
 Mindustry modder for about a year and a half.
-Just see my pinned repositories for some fun
+Just see my pinned repositories for some fun ~~or eternal tormenting with Flares~~.

 ~~why are you looking at this, the question is?~~